karmab/aicli/doc/index.md

 The nomenclature we use for the infraenv is consistent with what happens in AI UI, which means you can create a cluster and follow in the UI or use aicli to interact with a cluster created through the UI.

 You can set the parameter *infraenv* to false to prevent an infraenv to get created for the cluster.
 You will then have to use the bind subcommand to associate hosts discovered through a given infraenv to some specific cluster.
+This same parameter can be provided when updating a cluster so that no action on infraenvs happen.

 ### Custom ignition